TV star faces NT court over chopper crash

 “Matt requests that the media respect his privacy and that of Chris Wilson and his family and the privacy of his wife who has recently given birth to his daughter,” he said.

-Wright, a father of two, turned himself in on Tuesday after police issued an arrest warrant a day earlier.
+Wright, a father of two (including a newborn), turned himself in on Tuesday after police issued an arrest warrant a day earlier.

 His bail conditions when he was released after being charged included a direction to not contact certain people and to reside at a prescribed address.